10 most expensive buildings across the globe that are worth billions

 Home to both the Los Angeles Rams and the Los Angeles Chargers of the National Football League (NFL), the stadium was opened in 2020.
 Among its several unique design features are the depth of its football field, which lies about 30.4 metres below ground level, and a massive ring-like video screen suspended from above which is larger than the size of the field itself.

-The stadium’s construction was financed by Rams owner Stan Kroenke, who spent close to USD 5 billion (around Rs 370 billion) on it, making it one of the most expensive buildings in the world.
+The stadium’s construction was financed by Rams owner Stan Kroenke, who spent close to USD 5 billion on it, making it one of the most expensive buildings in the world.

 Apple Park, US

-Built at a cost of USD 5 billion (around Rs 325 billion), the iconic headquarters of Apple Inc. is widely considered one of the most impressive office campuses in the world.
+Built at a cost of USD 5 billion, the iconic headquarters of Apple Inc. is widely considered one of the most impressive office campuses in the world.
 It is situated in Cupertino, California.

 The brainchild of the company’s late co-founder Steve Jobs and designed by architecture firm Foster + Partners, the Apple Park building complex spans an area of 260,128 square metres and comprises multiple buildings as part of the campus.